johannesstroebele91/graphql-library/2_how-tos/making-requests/subscription/basics.md

 - enabling the server to push updates
 - to the subscription's result

+Clients need to communicate with the server

-They use not the http protocal
+- NOT via the http protocal
 - but WebSocket

+WebSockts make it possible to

+- open a two-way interactive communication session
+- bweteeen the client and the server

+This API enables to

-- to communication
+- send messages to a server
+- and receive and event-driven response
+- (so not a periodic polling required)

-# When not to use
+## 3.1.
+When not to use

 Subscriptions can be used for